Last Updated on October 5, 2023 by Samantha Harris

 According to the Journal of Morphology, tortoises have vocal cords, and vocalization is possible for almost every species.

 In particular, the tortoises’ larynx is almost identical to that of mammals, with the addition of two diverticula (small, bulging pouches).

 Even still, most communication between tortoises happens with body language and vibrations.
-Tortoises might bump into another tortoise or person to get your attention or warn you off.
+Tortoises may bump into another tortoise or person to get your attention or warn you off.